crossroads/api.goodcity/README.md

 ## Deployment

-Using capistrano, commit all changes to master branch and push to github.
-Then type:
+Commit all changes to master or live branch and push to GitHub.
+CircleCI will pick up the changes and run specs and deploy automatically.

+For manual deployment, ensure the code is pushed to GitHub and then type:

     bundle exec cap production deploy
     bundle exec cap staging deploy

-This will deploy changes to [api.goodcity.hk](http://api.goodcity.hk) (make sure your ssh keys are loaded)
+This will deploy changes to api.goodcity.hk or api-staging.goodcity.hk (make sure your ssh keys are loaded)

+You can also run rake tasks on staging or live using Capistrano.
+For example, to shrink uploaded Cloudinary images, use:

+    bundle exec cap production invoke:rake TASK=cloudinary:optimize

 ### Resetting up the staging database